ffund/tcp-ip-essentials/lab-ntp/ntp.md

 to stop the `ntp` service, if it is running.

 Find the time offset between the two hosts (from the output of the `timedatectl` command).
-If there is no time offset, use the `date` command (as in Exercise 6) to adjust the system time of one of the hosts by a few seconds, so that there is a small offset.
+If there is no time offset, use the `date` command (as in a previous exercise) to adjust the system time of one of the hosts by a few seconds, so that there is a small offset.
 For example, you can shift the clock on one client with:

 ```
 sudo date --set='+3 seconds'